Teaching

 The single best way to teach someone is to inspire them.
 I love economics because it helps us answer many of the most important questions one could ask.
 Why are some countries rich while others are poor?
 Why is it safe in some places and incredibly dangerous in others?
 Why do people live long lives in some places but much shorter in others?
 Economics can help us better answer these questions, as well as many others.

 Everything I teach surrounds these questions.
 I try to always start with "why".
 For example: we want to understand why some nations are wealthy.
 Thus we need to be able to measure how wealthy a nation is.
 That's why we study GDP.
-Before going into details, I will always to my best to first inspire my students.
+Before going into details, I will always do my best to inspire my students.

 Selected Quotes From Students (Passion):